ComponentsExpandables

 Each expandable has:

-For each individual expandable:
+For each expandable block:

-Add an expandable group
+Add and manage an expandable group

 1. Place your cursor on a new line.

-• Use the drag handle to reorder items in the group.
+• Use the drag handle to reorder items.

 <Expandable title="Click to expand" default-open="false">